 You can verify that your Refiner installation works correctly by opening the Developer Console of your web browser.
 If you see requests to our server failing with a 403 code, your signature is not calculated correctly.

 Our GTM tag allows you to attach any kind of contextual data to survey responses of your users.
-This data can be either static or dynamic data coming from the Data Layer.
+This data can be either static text, dynamic data coming from the Data Layer, or Magic Variables.

 This option works independently from identifying your users.
-You can provide contextual data when surveying anonymous website visitors or logged-in users.
+You can provide contextual data when surveying anonymous or logged-in users.

 Troubleshoot GTM installation

 If your Refiner surveys are not launching as expected, we recommend to troubleshoot your GTM installation by following the steps below.